 Of course, the ultimate arbiter of all things tax-related is the IRS.
 Read the agency’s general guidance on the home office deduction and more detailed instructions for claiming business use of your home.
 To claim this deduction, you’ll use Schedule C and/or Form 8829, Expenses for Business Use of Your Home.

-Jacob Dayan is partner and co-founder of Chicago-based Community Tax, a national provider of tax resolution, tax preparation, bookkeeping and accounting services.
+Jacob Dayan is the CEO and co-founder of Chicago-based companies Community Tax and Finance Pal, both of which provide tax resolution, tax preparation, bookkeeping and accounting services on a national scale.
 He previously worked on Wall Street as an options analyst and as a foreign exchange trader.
 Jacob holds a Bachelor’s degree in Business Administration from the University of Michigan’s Ross School of Business.

 Do you need extra funds for your small business?
 An SBA loan is the best bet for small businesses with low rates, long terms and low monthly payments.
 Visit SmartBiz Loans® today and discover in about five minutes if you’re qualified to apply for an SBA loan with one of our bank partners.
 Use the promo code “blog” and receive $500 off of your closing costs.